nakamura-to/gate/README.md

 <td>Boolean</td>
 <td>true</td>
 <td>
-If `failFast` is true, an awaiting callback is invoked as soon as possible when any error is found.
+Indicates whether an awaiting callback is invoked as soon as possible when any error is found.
-The found error becomes first argument of the awaiting callback.
+If failFast is true, the found error is set as first argument of the awaiting callback.

-If `failFast` is false, all errors are ignored and an awaiting callback is invoked after all asynchronous calls are completed.
-It is your responsiblity to handle errors.
 </td>
 </tr>
 </table>